 The Catholic Church has not set itself against science, nor does it subscribe to every whim of the scientific community.
 The Church is quick to applaud the scientific community when it does something great for humanity, like cure a disease.
 However, the Church will stand against scientists who violate fundamental moral principles on such things as embryonic stem cell experimentation, which is the barbaric practice of experimenting on little five day-old humans.

 The big question that the Catholic Church asks when examining a scientific theory is "does it contradict Scripture?" which is infallible.
 This question is sometimes a lot more complicated than it first appears, which is what we found out with Galileo.
+Any Catholic theory must adhere to the following Dogmas:

 The two sides of Genesis question

+People get really emotional about the subject of Creationism, almost as if our salvation depends on whether or not we accept it.
 Some Christians attribute all of our modern problems to society's lack of belief in Creationism.
 Other Christians say that the insistence to preach Creationism is what alienates many reasonable people from the Bible and Christianity.
 They cite St. Thomas' (1225-1274) warning:

 "one should not try to defend the Christian faith with arguments that are so patently opposed to reason that the faith is made to look ridiculous... irrisio infidelium, the scorn of the unbelievers."